How To Budget for Inflation

 3. Put Vacation Plans on Hold

 If you've been saving for a big trip, you might need to push your travel date out a bit and adjust your vacation savings goals.
 You might need to apply your vacation savings to essentials for a while.
+Not all vacations need to break the bank.
+If you live in the Pacific Northwest, there are ample opportunities for a low-cost, local vacation in Washington state.

 "If that vacation is really important to you, it might be motivating to look closely at your spending and cut out more of what you don't need," Black said.